-The Assessor must make a decision and mail a Notice of Determination (NOD) to you before the last regular working day in August (June in non-reappraisal years).
+The Assessor must make a decision and mail a Notice of Determination (NOD) to you before August 15th (June 30th in non-reappraisal years).
 The Notice will include a reason for adjustment or denial of the appeal, but will not include documentation for the decision.

 Appealing the Assessor’s Decision